 Two-Year Full-Time Master Program in Urban and Regional Planning

 The curriculum is designed to develop an understanding of the complexities of urban systems and processes, and functional knowledge and skills for urban, rural and regional planning.
-MURP graduates will have the capacities to plan for cities, rapidly developing peripheries and small towns, and regions, and develop specialized expertise in any of the urban infrastructure, systems and services, including housing, mobility, water, waste management, economic development, livelihood promotion, environmental management and other areas.
+MURP graduates will have the capacity to plan for urban and rural regions of various administrative scales.
+Students develop specialized expertise in sustainable systems and services including physical and social infrastructure, housing, transportation, water management, waste management, economic development, livelihood, environmental management and disaster risk reduction strategies and other areas.
 The Program fosters a public service orientation, and commitment to equity through multi-stakeholder engagement and participatory planning.

-The MURP Program includes core and elective courses and other learning segments of 105 credits.
+The MURP Program includes core and elective courses and other learning segments of 112 credits.
 Each credit requires 10 hours of classroom contact or its Studio/field equivalent, and another 10 hours outside the classroom for preparatory reading and assignments.
-Students are thus expected to spend about 70 hours a week for their academic work, in preparation for the rigours of a career as a Planner.
-The core courses provide the conceptual and theoretical fundamentals of Planning, spatial analysis and development, and the analytical frameworks and tools for Studio work and field learning.
-Planning Internship, Planning Practice Colloquium, seminars and leadership talks are mandatory components which provide industry exposure and engagement.
+Students are thus expected to spend about 70 hours a week for their academic work.
+The core courses provide conceptual fundamentals of Planning and its application, spatial understanding, analytical frameworks, tools for Studio work and field learning techniques.
+SIP, National Habitat Practice Colloquium, seminars and leadership talks are mandatory components which provide industry exposure and engagement.

 MURP-Internships and Special Curricular Components

 HabituX, the association of SHS students, organizes co-curricular events and activities that help students to develop teamwork, inter-personal and leadership skills.
 This enables the students to engage with urban communities, industry and leaders.
 Specific components for industry engagement include: